 - Rosettes to class champions and reserve champions.
-Each exhibitor will receive a - participation ribbon.
-Plaque to class Champions. - Awards will be granted regardless of the dog's height division. - Show day exceptions to the rules may be made; however, the exhibitor will be placed after - those who comply with the requirements for the class.
-Common examples are: use of a - head halter or being on-leash in an off-leash class. - Dogs with qualifying scores will place ahead of dogs with non-qualifying scores.
+Each exhibitor will receive a participation ribbon.
+Plaque to class champions. - An award of Merit will be given to members who have attended meetings and met other requirements but for some reason is unable to show the dog. - Show day exceptions to the rules may be made; however, the exhibitor will be placed after those who comply with the requirements for the class.
+Common examples are: use of a head halter or being on-leash in an off-leash class. - Plaque to Grand and Reserve Grand Champions, awarded to the exhibitors with the two highest obedience scores.

-DOG AGILITY TRIAL CLASSES:
+4-H DOG AGILITY TRIAL

+AGILITY CLASSES

-- 1A on lead not repeatable (this is a Vigo County class only) 7 obstacles May include A-Frame, Tunnel, Dog Walk, Pause Table, and Hurdles. - Beginning A on lead, not repeatable with the same dog 10-12 obstacles May include A-Frame, Tunnel, Dog Walk, Pause Table, and Hurdles. - Beginning B off-lead, may repeat until ready to move up 10-12 obstacles May include A-Frame, Tunnel, Dog Walk, Pause Table, and Hurdles. - Intermediate off lead, may repeat until ready to move up 11-13 obstacles May include A-Frame, Tunnel, Dog Walk, Seesaw, Tire Jump, Pause Table, 3 weave poles and Hurdles. - Advanced off lead, may repeat -14-16 obstacles May include A-Frame, Tunnel, Dog Walk, Seesaw, Weave Poles, Tire Jump, Pause Table, and Hurdles.
+1A - on lead - not repeatable (this is a Vigo County class only) - 7 obstacles May include A-Frame, Tunnel, Dog Walk, Pause Table, and Hurdles.

+- Beginning A on lead, not repeatable with the same dog 10-12 obstacles May include A-Frame, Tunnel, Dog Walk, Pause Table, and Hurdles. - Beginning B off-lead, may repeat until ready to move up 10-12 obstacles May include A-Frame, Tunnel, Dog Walk, Pause Table, and Hurdles. - Intermediate off lead, may repeat until ready to move up 11-13 obstacles May include A-Frame, Tunnel, Dog Walk, Seesaw, Tire Jump, Pause Table, 3 weave poles and Hurdles.

+Advanced - off lead, may repeat -14-16 obstacles

+May include A-Frame, Tunnel, Dog Walk, Seesaw, Weave Poles, Tire Jump, Pause Table, and Hurdles.